I thought it would be great to show you the process I used to make G5’s 4th birthday cake.

 And when ‘Luke’ the children’s party entertainer arrived, they all had a great time learning to ‘use the force’.

-The best purchase I felt that Rebecca had made in planning for the party was a long roll of black plastic.
-Originally designed for cutting into lengths as table clothes, Rebecca also splattered white paint on lengths cut for the walls to create Galaxy scenes.
+The best purchase I felt that D1 had made in planning for the party was a long roll of black plastic.
+Originally designed for cutting into lengths as table clothes, D1 also splattered white paint on lengths cut for the walls to create Galaxy scenes.

 The main lounge became the dessert and Cake table and also the children’s dining area.